-Directors' performance is appraised based on the principles listed in the Remuneration Policy Statement.
+Directors' performance is on the one hand appraised based on the principles listed in the Remuneration Policy Statement.
 The remuneration policy and the remuneration of the Company's Corporate Bodies is reviewed annually and submitted for approval at the Company's Annual Shareholders' General Meeting.